 Use the View -> Bring to Front menu option in the Layer Controls for each band to bring the display to the front.

-To loop through the different bands, in the Main Display use the View -> Displays -> Visibility Animation -> On option.
+To loop through the bands, in the Main Display use the View -> Displays -> Visibility Animation -> On option.

 Problem Set #3 – Solution